jcalais/huedash/README.md

 * Install **python-pip** and **flask** on your Raspberry or similar computer.
 * Find out your Hue Hub ip address.
 Mine is 10.0.0.101, because that is what I've set it to.
 One easy way to find it is to log on to your router and view all attached devices.
 Philips hue doesn't have wi-fi, so you'd find it under wired devices.
-* Once you know your Hue ip address, verify it works by directing your browser to http://<bridge ip address>/debug/clip.html.
+* Once you know your Hue ip address, verify it works by directing your browser to http://[bridge ip address]/debug/clip.html.
 If you see the Debug Api tool, you're good to go!
-* Fill in the word "api" in the URL: field of the debug interface and {"devicetype":"huedash#iphone peter"} in the Message Body field and press the "post" -button.
+* Fill in the word "api" in the URL: field of the debug interface and {"devicetype":"huedash#iphone peter"} in the Message Body field and press the POST -button in the Api debug tool.
 This sends a POST request to the Hue Hub to allow a new app access to the hub.
 * This is where the Hue Hub says you haven't pressed the link button.
 Go on and run to your Hue Hub and press the button and return to your computer.
-* Press the "post" -button once again and you should get a response with "success" and your username.
-Copy the username!
+* Press the POST -button once again and you should get a response with "success" and your username. **Copy the username**!
 * Now change conf.json to include your Device name, your IP and your new username.

 ## Start the dashboard